Infidels (album): Recording sessions

-Infidels was produced by Mark Knopfler, best known as the frontman of the band Dire Straits, and who had previously played guitar on Dylan's Slow Train Coming.
+Infidels was produced by Dire Straits frontman Mark Knopfler, who had previously played guitar on Dylan's Slow Train Coming.
 Dylan initially wanted to produce the album himself, but feeling that technology had passed him by, he approached a number of contemporary artists who were more at home in a modern recording studio.
 David Bowie, Frank Zappa and Elvis Costello were all approached before Dylan hired Knopfler.

 Knopfler said it was difficult to produce Dylan:

 You see people working in different ways, and it's good for you.
 You have to learn to adapt to the way different people work.
 Yes, it was strange at times with Bob.
 One of the great parts about production is that it demonstrates to you that you have to be flexible.
 Each song has its own secret that's different from another song, and each has its own life.
 Sometimes it has to be teased out, whereas other times it might come fast.
 There are no laws about songwriting or producing.
 It depends on what you're doing, not just who you're doing.
 You have to be sensitive and flexible, and it's fun.
 I'd say I was more disciplined.
 But I think Bob is much more disciplined as a writer of lyrics, as a poet.
 He's an absolute genius.
 As a singer—absolute genius.
 But musically, I think it’s a lot more basic.
 The music just tends to be a vehicle for that poetry.